julianburr/react-firebase-context/README.md

 ## Usage

-### Firebase

-The general setup to contect your app to your Firebase project is done by the `FirebaseProvider`, which takes all the config that you would usually pass to Firebase as props:
+The general setup to connect your app to your Firebase project is done by the `FirebaseProvider`, which takes all the config that you would usually pass to Firebase as props:

 ```jsx
 <FirebaseProvider